 In addition, a flexible plugin system utilized by the API and our Software Development Kit makes it possible to tightly integrate your own algorithms directly into the software, making them available to launch via the client software of the CLC Genomics Server.

 Further customized functionality is available through the QIAGEN Informatics Custom Solutions team, who provide a comprehensive suite of consulting, development, training, and other professional services.

-The CLC Server and its backends, including the CLC Server job nodes and the grid nodes, must run on the same type of operating system.
+CLC Genomics Server job nodes and grid nodes must run on the same type of operating system as the master node.